thisismyrobot/IT-OT-hack-lab/stream/pi/README.md

 # Streamer Pi client

-Pushes video and pcap up to the web server via websockets
+Pushes video and pcap up to the web server via websockets, from a Raspberry Pi.

 ## Install